trdeutsch/Titanic/README.md

 What is the goal of the project?
 What is the problem that you are trying to solve?

-What sorts of people were more likely to survive?
+To predict what sorts of people were more likely to survive.

 ANALYTIC APPROACH